The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 It's luxurious, comfortable, and relaxing.
 Our room was grand with a fireplace, jacuzzi and sitting area.

-Terrace Bay is the launching point for the Slate Islands, and a good town to stop for a rest after Thunder Bay.
+This is a good town to stop for a rest after Thunder Bay.

 Where to Stay in Terrace Bay